 - 2.4.
-Black Horse Hill Infant School can accommodate a maximum of 37 nursery children. - 2.5.
+Black Horse Hill Infant School can accommodate a maximum of 26 nursery children per session. - 2.5.
 The school offers 30 hours free childcare as an extension to the universal 15 hours free childcare. - 2.6.
-The school is able to accommodate 15 children eligible for 30 hours free childcare. - 2.7.
-Parents wanting to access the universal 15 hours free childcare for three and four year olds do not need to apply for this through the digital childcare service. - 2.8.
+Parents wanting to access the universal 15 hours free childcare for three and four year olds do not need to apply for this through the digital childcare service. - 2.7.
 For children who take up their place later in the year or have moved to the LA part-way through the year, the LA will secure a pro-rata'd number of free hours.
-The total number of hours will be adjusted to reflect the portion of the year remaining. - 2.9.
-The LA will ensure that any three or four year olds moving to England from another country can access their free place on the same basis as other children. - 2.10.
-Parents wanting to access the 30 hours free childcare entitlement must apply to do so through the digital childcare service. - 2.11.
-Parents are able to access the 30 hours of free childcare for 38 weeks out of the year i.e. during term time or the equivalent number of hours across more weeks per year, e.g. 22 hours a week for 52 weeks. - 2.12.
-Parents will also be reminded of their possible eligibility for tax-free childcare through the digital childcare service to cover additional childcare costs, e.g. school holidays. - 2.13.
-The sessions offered to nursery children are as follows: - for children eligible for 30 hours free childcare - 8.55am 3pm daily - All other children three hours free childcare daily - 8.55am 12 noon or 12 noon 3pm
+The total number of hours will be adjusted to reflect the portion of the year remaining. - 2.8.
+The LA will ensure that any three or four year olds moving to England from another country can access their free place on the same basis as other children. - 2.9.
+Parents wanting to access the 30 hours free childcare entitlement must apply to do so through the digital childcare service. - 2.10.
+Parents are able to access the 30 hours of free childcare for 38 weeks out of the year i.e. during term time - 2.11.
+The sessions offered to nursery children are as follows: - for children eligible for 30 hours free childcare

+8.55am - 3pm daily

+• All other children - three hours free childcare daily

+8.55am - 12 noon or 12 noon - 3pm